What is an HO8 policy?

-HO-8 policy, also called the modified coverage form, is home insurance for older buildings where the replacement costs outweigh the market value.
-As a result, the policy is written on an actual cash value (ACV) basis.
+HO8 policy, also called the modified coverage form, is a type of home insurance for older buildings where the replacement costs potentially outweigh the market value.

-The insurance industry uses standardized forms to write homeowners insurance.
-The HO-8 policy, or modified form, is usually reserved for owner-occupied homes with an actual cash value (ACV) is less than what it might cost to replace the damaged structure.
-Insurers typically use HO-8 forms to insure:
+The HO8 policy is usually reserved for owner-occupied homes whose actual cash value (ACV) is less than what it might cost to replace the damaged structure.
+Insurers typically use HO8 forms to insure:

 - Older homes, especially ones more than 40 years old.